 Inventory Management

 Manufacturing ERPs provide tools to manage inventory levels, such as the ability to trigger automatic alerts when levels move below or above a predetermined range.
-Some systems, for instance, offer inventory modules that not only track the quantity and carrying costs of raw materials, works in process and finished goods, but also provide managers with visibility needed to minimize the risks of excess stock and stockouts.
+Some systems, for instance, offer inventory modules that not only track the quantity and carrying costs of raw materials, works in process, and finished goods, but also provide managers with visibility needed to minimize the risks of excess stock and stockouts.
 This ensures that manufacturers will have optimal materials and products available to satisfy demand, while minimizing carrying costs.

 Sales Order Management

 Sales order management capabilities give businesses clear sight lines into the sales process, from initial leads to final sale and order delivery.
-This lets sales teams and managers proactively identify bottlenecks and troubleshoot weaknesses in the sales process, such as slow order fulfillment or delayed approvals, thereby enhancing operational efficiency.
+This lets sales teams proactively identify bottlenecks and troubleshoot weaknesses in the sales process, such as slow order fulfillment or delayed approvals, thereby enhancing operational efficiency.
 Sales order management can also help sales teams quickly address any issues with existing orders to create a more positive customer experience.

 Quality Management

+Ideally, manufacturers should be able to customize their ERP systems by adding quality benchmarks to ensure that products meet or exceed established internal standards and any relevant regulatory requirements.
 Many manufacturing ERPs also have built-in tracing features that allow businesses to quickly identify and address defective goods during the production process, either by removing them from inventory or issuing a recall to prevent wider customer impact.
-Moreover, efficient quality control through an ERP system can boost profitability, as it reduces waste and increases production margins by ensuring consistent product quality.

 CAD/CAM Management

 Computer-aided design and manufacturing (CAD/CAM) management software equips engineers and production teams with advanced technology and tools for product design and creation.
-Manufacturing ERP systems that offer seamless CAD/CAM integration can further enhance efficiency and reduce errors by keeping engineers and production staff on the same page, working with the same design and measurements, every time.
+Manufacturing ERP systems that offer seamless CAD/CAM integration can further enhance efficiency and reduce errors by keeping engineers and production staff on the same page, working with the same design and measurements.
 These benefits are especially crucial for manufacturers that offer customizable goods or frequently update their product lines, as these scenarios often require quick, precise adjustments before production can begin.
 With features like automation and centralized collaborative spaces, CAD/CAM systems enable designers and manufacturers to streamline the ideation and creation processes.

 For example, with automated parametric modeling, engineers can link design elements and perform automatic adjustments throughout a design, even when just one of the linked elements is changed.
 These tools also ensure ongoing accuracy and consistency when the products are manufactured and sold by maintaining consistent standards from one centralized data source, rather than leaving different parties to rely on old and potentially outdated schematics.